Team-Dream-Team/yahtzee-project/README.md

 ###### **Yatszee**

+1. Introduction

   "Welcome to Yatszee!
 How many players are playing the game?"
-(Command line argument) Use this to determine how many players we need for the player class to work.

-  ## While loop 3 times.
+(Command line argument)

   "Enter Player 1 name"

-  "Enter Player 2 name"
+  Use this command line above to determine how many players we need for the player class to work.

+2. Game play action

   Player 1 rolls...

-  Display five numbers in the 2d array.
+  (Display five numbers in the 2d array.)

   "Do you want to roll again?

+   ## If player doesn't want to roll again or can't roll again, categories and methods for scoring will be revealed.

   "Which number do you want to remove?"

-  Remove numbers and enter numbers one by one.
+  Remove numbers and enter numbers to replace one by one with each command line.

-  While loop of this...
-  ## If player doesn't want to roll again or can't roll again, categories and methods for scoring will be revealed.
+3. Scoring

   Based on what the player responds to the command argument, a method of scoring will be removed from the 'method of scoring list'.

-  Update scores for players using the player class when the 'scoring method' is entered into the command line.
+Then, update scores for players using the player class when the 'scoring method' is entered into the command line.

+ Categories:
+ -

   Repeat these procedures as many times as needed while alternating players.